microsoft/vscode-test-web/README.md

   --browserType 'chromium' | 'firefox' | 'webkit': The browser to launch --extensionDevelopmentPath path.
 [Optional]: A path pointing to a extension to include.
   --extensionTestsPath path.
-[Optional]: A path to a test module to run --folder-uri.
-[Optional]: The folder to open VS Code on --version. 'insiders' (Default) | 'stable' | 'sources' [Optional] --open-devtools.
+[Optional]: A path to a test module to run --version. 'insiders' (Default) | 'stable' | 'sources' [Optional] --open-devtools.
 Opens the dev tools  [Optional] --headless.
 Whether to show the browser.
 Defaults to true when an extensionTestsPath is provided, otherwise false.
-[Optional]
+[Optional] folderPath.
+A local folder to open VS Code on.
+The folder content will be available as a virtual file system`

 ```

 Corrsponding options are available in the API.

+The `folderPath` argument allows to work on existing files.
+VS Code for the browser will open an a virtual file system ('vscode-test-web://mount') where the files of the local folder will served.
+The file system is read/write, but modifications are stored in memory and not written back to disk.

 ## Development